 Prior to making a federal award, FEMA is required by 31 U.S.C. § 3354, as enacted by the Payment Integrity Information Act of 2019, Pub.
 L. No. 116-117 (2020); 41 U.S.C. § 2313; and 2 C.F.R. § 200.206 to review information available through any Office of Management and Budget (OMB)-designated repositories of governmentwide eligibility qualification or financial integrity information, including whether the applicant is suspended or debarred.
 FEMA may also pose additional questions to the applicant to aid in conducting the pre-award risk review.
 Therefore, application evaluation criteria may include the following risk-based considerations of the applicant:

-- 1. Financial stability. - 2.
-Quality of management systems and ability to meet management standards. - 3.
-History of performance in managing federal award. - 4.
-Reports and findings from audits. - 5.
+- i.
+Financial stability; - ii.
+Quality of management systems and ability to meet management standards; - iii.
+History of performance in managing federal award; - iv.
+Reports and findings from audits; and/or - v.
 Ability to effectively implement statutory, regulatory, or other requirements.